heymateag/celoiossdk/README.md

 - Known issues with M1 mac (Arm64)
   - To increase compatibility, run Xcode with Rosetta enabled.
     - Right click on the Xcode icon, in popup window make sure that Open using Rosetta is checked.
-  - If an error occurs regarding Swift compiler version for dependencies like Web3Swift, make sure to include dependencies within your swift package manager and remove conflicting frameworks.
   - Known project dependencies that needed to be refreshed to work on M1 chipset
     - https://github.com/skywinder/web3swift
     - https://github.com/jrendel/SwiftKeychainWrapper
 - Build & Test!
+- You may run on device as well.Please unzip the frameworks for arm64 and replace in Framework folder in SDK and Sample app

 ## Structure
-The SDK connects to Alfajores network.
-This can be changed in SDK under celo-sdk-ios/celo-sdk-ios/Constants.swift when needed
+The SDK connects to Mainnet network by default.
+This can be changed in SDK like this Configuration.changeEnvironment(isProduction: false) -- Alfajores Configuration.changeEnvironment(isProduction: true) -- Mainnet

 [Learn more about Celo's networks](https://docs.celo.org/getting-started/choosing-a-network)